Borrow up to $10,000 and improve your credit score with this lender.

 - Financial education resources.
 NetCredit has articles dedicated to helping you tackle your personal finances.
 You can learn about budgeting, credit scores and developing savings on the NetCredit resources page.

-- Check your eligibility without affecting your FICO score.
+- Apply without impacting your credit.
 At no cost to you, you can apply online and see if you qualify for a loan.

 What to watch out for

 - Limited state offerings.
 NetCredit is only available to residents of 14 states.
 Make sure you live in an eligible state before applying.

 - High interest rates.
 Most personal loan interest rates stop at 36%, but NetCredit interest can go all the way up to 155%.

 - Small loan amounts.
 NetCredit isn’t much use for financing a wedding or another large expense over $10,000.
 If you need a large personal loan, there are other loan options for people with bad credit.